developerasun/myDocumentBox-tool/myHTML/readme.md

 ```

 # Basic HTML and HTML5
 As a convention, all HTML tags are lowercases.
+Creating a logical document with sematic tags should be done before creative and nice web design.

 ## Headings
 Heading elements let browser know your website's structure.
 This means that they must have a semantic meaning and relate to each other.
 Choosing headings based on only size is a big mistake.
 Use CSS for resizing your elements.